gotling/streaming/readme.md

 # Configuration

-Change start and stop hour in `streaming.bash`
+Change start and stop hour in `streaming.conf`

 # Troubleshooting